About Segal NYC

 FOUNDER, CEO, EXECUTIVE PRODUCER

-Jenna Segal founded Segal NYC, which develops and produces theater, digital content, television, and film with a focus on parity creative teams and female audiences.
+Jenna Segal is a Tony award winning producer and founder of Segal NYC, which develops and produces theater, digital content, television, and film with a focus on parity creative teams and female audiences.
 Segal’s productions have received 17 Tony nominations and 12 Drama Desk nominations.

 Jenna successfully shepherded the revival of GIGI, a Tony nominated musical written by Heidi Thomas (CALL THE MIDWIFE, CRANFORD), and starring Vanessa Hudgens (GREASE LIVE!, RENT LIVE!, HIGH SCHOOL MUSICAL) from the Kennedy Center to the Neil Simon Theatre on Broadway and led Theresa Rebeck’s acclaimed What We’re Up Against Off-Broadway.
 Other productions include: Broadway: HADESTOWN, WHAT THE CONSTITUTION MEANS TO ME, LES LIAISONS DANGEREUSES Off Broadway: GLORIA: A LIFE, SMALL MOUTH SOUNDS.